createdotnet/wdk/index.md

 title: Welcome
 ---

+> If you've any suggestions to improve this documentation please raise an issue on our [Github repository](https://github.com/createdotnet/createdotnet.github.io/issues).

 The Web Designer’s Kit (or WDK), is a framework that allows designers to build custom templates to use with Create.
 It enables access to a range of features on the Create system to make your template not only have dynamic content, but also user selectable colours, styles, menus, widgets and side columns.
 You can develop a new template from scratch, or edit a pre-made design making it compatible with our system.